-What do you think is the #1 job of a parent?
+What is the number one job of a parent?
 It’s not daily tasks or helping kids excel, though both are important.
 Read on—the answer may surprise you.

 On a day-to-day basis, parents make sure kids are safe, fed and well-loved.
 Some days we’re in survival mode as you tackle tantrums and get yourself and our kids out of the house on time.
 Other times, we’re guiding them through practical skills like learning to read.